python/devguide/documenting.rst

 Ask for help on the `translation mailing list <translation_ml_>`_ if you’re not sure on how to do it.

-What hierarchy should I use in my github repository?
+What hierarchy should I use in my GitHub repository?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As for every project, we have a *branch* per version.
-We store ``po`` files in the root of the repository using the ``gettext_compact=0`` style.
+We store ``.po`` files in the root of the repository using the ``gettext_compact=0`` style.